aacanakin/glim/roadmap.md

 - config
     + the framework component configurations may be placed outside the `glim` dict
 - extension system
-    + extensions should be folders not
+    + extensions should be folders, not standalone files
     + extensions to develop
         + Memcached
         + Mail